-Plus, Home Bay's geographically shrinking business gives us pause.
+Home Bay's geographically shrinking business gives us pause too.
 The company had hoped to expand into nearly half of the U.S. by the end of 2019.
-In reality, it contracted to focusing on just California.
+One year later, its focus has narrowed to one — yes, one — state: California.
 This is compounded by evidence of mismanagement and poor leadership.

 Selling a home is a high-stakes process.
 And most California home sellers have lots of options when it comes to saving on real estate commission.
 We recommend that you shop around.
 Look for the service or agent who is going to: